brandimason/brandimason/README.md

 <h2>Featured Projects 💻</h2>

+**Tic-Tac-Toe**

+A classic game of strategy and wit, where two players compete to achieve a three-in-a-row sequence in a 3x3 grid.

+---

+**Ski Days**

+A website providing weather information for North American resorts, assisting enthusiasts in planning their ski trips.

+---

 **WildSol Collective**

-A Full Stack yoga studio website to sign-up for classes and events.
+A Full Stack yoga studio website, allowing users to effortlessly sign up for classes and events.

 ---

 **BookWorm**

-A literary app that helps track progress towards and achieve literary goals.
+A literary app designed to help book lovers track progress towards and achieve literary goals.

 ---

 **Explore Outside, Colorado Edition**

-A beginners guide to explore the great outdoors in Colorado.
+A beginners guide tailored to those eager to explore the great outdoors in Colorado.

 <!--
 **brandimason/brandimason** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.